-This article, Part 1, will be the compass pointing the way to your destination; what classes and training you should look for, and how to determine if a teacher is a good fit for your needs.
-Part II will be the road map showing you when to turn and where; how to practice what you have learned for maximum growth, and how you should approach building foundational technique.
+The first part will be the compass pointing the way to your destination; what classes and training you should look for, and how to determine if a teacher is a good fit for your needs.
+The second will be the road map showing you when to turn and where; how to practice what you have learned for maximum growth, and how you should approach building foundational technique.

 Whether you are a seasoned gunhand or rank novice, together these two articles can save you considerable trial and error in figuring out where to apply your time and effort, or help you shore up holes in your existing techniques.
 Whichever you may be, read on.

 I applaud your decision to make the safety of yourself and your family your responsibility.
 It is, just like everything else in adulthood.
 The issue where I see most folks go off track is on the matter of professional firearms training.

 I myself have taught a few thousand civilian students in the last 10 years, and that was typically after seeing them in the pro-shop for the first time.
 The “what brings you here?” question would often produce a familiar story.

 The client was usually looking to purchase their very first gun, probably a handgun, and often prompted by a concern, sometimes by a recent terror threat, that “things weren’t alright with the world.”
 Many were serious, and had a list of questions, and the subtle look one gets when they aren’t playing around, that look that says, “It is up to me.”

 So, after a battery of demos and many questions answered, our nascent prepper gets the ok from the NICS (National Instant Check System) operator and gets to take their new gun home.
 Swell.